AdaCore/training_material/courses/fundamentals_of_ada/spec_875_gpr_basics.rst

    - If -autoconf specified, new configuration file is automatically generated

-      + Based on specified target and languages specified in projects.
+      + Based on specified target and languages specified in projects

 ------------------------------
 Creating Configuration Files